 Just like children or cats and dogs, parrots and other pet birds sometimes exhibit behavior problems that their caretakers find difficult to manage.
-While there are a number of ways that birds can misbehave and irritate the people that they live with, there tend to be a few behavior issues that are more widely reported than others.
+While there are a number of ways that birds can misbehave and irritate the people they live with, several behavior issues are more widely reported.
 Thankfully, most of these problems have rather simple solutions if owners are capable of putting forth a little time and effort.
 Read on to learn about the 5 most common behavior problems in pet birds, what your bird means by exhibiting these behaviors, and what you can do to fix them.

 01 of 05

 Biting is one of the most commonly reported behavior problems with pet birds, and it's no surprise―bites hurt!
 Thankfully, it can be easy to correct biting behavior in birds if you can identify the cause.
 If your bird has been chomping at you, ask yourself a few questions about your pet.
 Could your bird be frightened of something?
 Could the biting be hormonal in nature?
 Is the bird simply trying to play with you?
 Once you are able to figure out where the behavior stems from, you can take steps to discourage it from starting back up again in the future.
 For example, birds who bite out of fear can be gradually desensitized to people.

 02 of 05

 Screaming is another undesirable behavior that many bird owners report as a nuisance.
-While all healthy birds will scream and vocalize at some point throughout the day, problem screaming can be a result of boredom, depression, or some other type of stress that your bird is experiencing.
+While all healthy birds scream and vocalize at some point throughout the day, problem screaming can result from boredom, depression, or some other type of stress that your bird is experiencing.
 If you've considered all factors and consulted with an avian veterinarian to rule out any medical problems, you may want to talk to a parrot behavior consultant for help with modifying your bird's behavior if the screaming doesn't begin to calm down on its own.

 03 of 05